-This form to be used only for insertion of Baptismal name in a birth register (NOT - in the case of an adopted child - for insertion in the Adopted Children Register) BIRTHS AND DEATHS REGISTRATION ACT 1953 (Form prescribed by the Registration of Births and Deaths Regulations 1987) CERTIFICATE OF NAME GIVEN IN BAPTISM # within 12 months after registration of birth do hereby certify that (according to the register of Baptisms for..... now in my custody) the male | thild stated to have been born on the day of day ..bsptised by..... was on the.....day of...
-Witness my hand this......day of......
-Officiating Minister Person having custody of register CERTIFICATE OF ENTRY OF BAPTISMAL NAME the sub-district of in the quarter ended in Registrar #Baptism means the rite or ceremony of the Christian Church "To be deleted where the certificate is given by the person who baptised the child
+This form to be used only for insertion of Baptismal name in a birth register (NOT - in the case of an adopted child - for insertion in the Adopted Children Register) BIRTHS AND DEATHS REGISTRATION ACT 1953 (Form prescribed by the Registration of Births and Deaths Regulations 1987) CERTIFICATE OF NAME GIVEN IN BAPTISM # within 12 months after registration of birth ..baptised by..... was on the......day of...
+Witness my hand this......day of.....
+Officiating Minister Person having custody of register CERTIFICATE OF ENTRY OF BAPTISMAL NAME the sub-district of in the quarter ended Registrar

-Appendix J Certificate for Disposal (still-birth)
+Appendix JCertificate for burial or cremation (still-birth)